tesixiao/tesixiao.github.io/_pages/about.md

 ## Recent News

-- 03/28/2021: I will join the AML team at Bytedance Inc. as a research intern this summer.
+- 03/28/2021: I will join the AML team at ByteDance Inc. as a research intern this summer.
 - 05/15/2020: I passed the Ph.D. qualifying exam and was advanced to candidancy.